 It uses Open Data Commons Public Domain Dedication and License.

 Public Landing usage is by parking permit only.
-These annual and daily permits are sold over the counter by 16 vendors located throughout Queen Anne’s County.
+These annual and daily permits are sold over the counter by 17 vendors located throughout Queen Anne’s County.
 The Permit Application is available on the website.
-Matapeake and Romancoke Piers utilize a Kiosk machine for parking.
-The machines accept exact change or credit card and the cost is $10 per car.

 Events on County owned property where the attendance for any type of event is expected to exceed 400 people or impact County services such as police, ambulance, fire departments.
 Sporting events with more than 10 teams.